 An exit interview can be a great time for you and your boss to exchange constructive feedback (note: that’s not code for yelling at each other one last time).
 In a typical exit interview, you might be asked questions like, “What did you like and dislike most about your job?” and “What was the biggest factor that made you want to take the new job?”

 If you need more help stepping into your dream job, check out my book The Proximity Principle, is full of stories, strategies, and common-sense tips to help you pursue meaningful work.
-Preorder or start reading today for free!
+Grab a copy or start reading today for free!